algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 To quickly get PyTeal installed and running, see the [Getting started tutorial](../../../get-started/dapps/pyteal.md) for PyTeal.

-!!! note
+!!!note
 This document refers to stateful smart contracts as smart contracts and stateless smart contracts as smart signatures.

 # PyTeal overview